mmartinez78-gsu/networksProj/README.md

 - `python3 ChatServer.py -p 5050` (port number can be changed)
 5. Start chat client in a **separate** terminal while the serving is running
 - `python3 ChatClient.py`
+6. Connect to server from client
+- `/connect localhost 5050`
+7. Begin entering commands, start with creating a nickname
+- `/nick insert_name_here`
+8. Use /help to see what other commands are available to you!
+9. Open up to 3 additional terminals to try out the multi-channel, multi-threaded feature

 <br>

 ### Testing
-We tested the functionality of this program while incrementaly building it.
+We tested the functionality of this program while incrementally building it.
 We used unit testing to test each function and feature after being built.
 Integration testing was also helpful because we were able to test how different parts of the server work together to be able to handle multiple clients.
+We started out by looking at how one client would behave when trying to connect to the server.
+After some trial and error, we managed to get the one client to be fully functional, but had a few issues with the quit and ctrl-c implementation.
+Most of the confusion with this portion of the project was aided by ChatGPT, in that, we could better understand what the skeleton structure of our quit and ctrl-c functions should look like.
+It helped us to visualize which attributes were unnecessary to the functions and which attributes needed to be implemented immediately.
+Once we got those bugs straightened out, we were able to move on to implementing functionality for multiple channels at a time.
+This stage of the process was not too difficult, as it simply involved creating a dictionary to store the channels and the users that occupied/left them at any time.
+The most difficult portion came when trying to figure out the behavior for multiple clients operating at once AND providing multiple channels.
+We had to find a way to assign each client its own thread, which is where generative AI lended a helping hand.
+We needed to know how we could create a thread for each client and allow them to run concurrently without using daemon since it was resulting in terminating too soon.
+Our interactions with generative AI were documented and can be found in a file titled ai_interactions.md.
+As we moved along through the connection process and kept on trying to get multiple servers and multiple channels to work concurrently, we made sure to frequently run the program along the way so as to debug any smaller errors that popped up along the way.
 Lastly, we tested the program as a whole which included starting the server and multiple clients.
-The clients made several calls to the server and we excpected the server to respond appropiately.
+The clients made several calls to the server and we expected the server to respond appropriately.
 We also used a table along the way to keep track of which features worked and which didn't.

 | Test Case | Description | Input | Expected Outcome | Actual Outcome |
 | ----------- | ----------- | ----------- | ----------- | ----------- |